 Clip On High Chair: This chair is great for apartment living.
 She’s just hanging out with us at the table during meals, and we can all enjoy eating together.
 This material is great and has been through a lot!
 Including the wash many many times.
 Super easy to disassemble, store, wash, you name it!

 Universal Bottle Handle: Some bottle brands have brand specific handles you can clip on, or screw into the top, but Playtex didn’t have that.
-So once she was 6-7 months old, I started to want a little of my time back, and ordered this nifty tool to help teach her to hold her bottle.
-I have to say this might have been one of my favorite baby finds!
-It took maybe 3-4 days and propping her up on a pillow and she became a self-feeding pro!
-And mommy could pop her on the floor next to the shower and take a gloriously long shower while the kiddo was more than happy and content with her bottle! #MomWin!
+So I have to say this might have been one of my favorite baby finds!
+It took maybe 3-4 days of propping the girls up on a pillow and they became self-feeding pros!
+And mommy could take a gloriously long shower while the kiddo was in a bouncy chair, content with her very own milk bottle! #MomWin!

-Stay tuned over time as the little peanut grows, and so does the list!
+Stay tuned over time as the Peanuts grow, so will the list!